hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 * `stable_cutback_duration` -
   (Optional)
   Optional.
 The amount of time to migrate traffic back from the canary Service to the original Service during the stable phase deployment.
 If specified, must be between 15s and 3600s.
 If unspecified, there is no cutback time.

+The `route_destinations` block supports:

+* `destination_ids` -
+  (Required)
+  Required.
+The clusters where the Gateway API HTTPRoute resource will be deployed to.
+Valid entries include the associated entities IDs configured in the Target resource and "@self" to include the Target cluster.

+* `propagate_service` -
+  (Optional)
+  Optional.
+Whether to propagate the Kubernetes Service to the route destination clusters.
+The Service will always be deployed to the Target cluster even if the HTTPRoute is not.
+This option may be used to facilitiate successful DNS lookup in the route destination clusters.
+Can only be set to true if destinations are specified.

 The `service_networking` block supports: